Ku-Ring-Gai Chase flood map & planning overlays

 How Ku-Ring-Gai Chase is zoned

 Across its 91.22 km², Ku-Ring-Gai Chase is highly constrained by planning overlays.
-Very little of the suburb carries a mapped flood overlay, and 99% is flagged bushfire-prone.
+Flood mapping covers the suburb and none of it falls within a mapped flood overlay, and 99% is flagged bushfire-prone.
 There are 18 heritage-listed sites on record, and the dominant land-use zone is National Parks and Nature Reserves.
 The median lot measures about 13,131 m² across 44 parcels.
 These figures are suburb-wide - the overlays that actually apply to a given lot can differ block to block, which is what a property-level check tells you.

 Check a specific Ku-Ring-Gai Chase address